What are jitter and latency, and why do they matter?

 Using the tool is simple and easy, regardless of your Internet skill level!
 To use the jitter test, simply hit Start Test in the tool above.
 You'll see the Testing in Progress button as the tool works to assess and gather data.

-How to interpret jitter test results
+How to understand jitter test results

 - 0–30ms jitter is considered excellent.
 Most applications will run smoothly.
 The test will show green if this is the case.